 The Operation SafeGuard program provides a daily "check in" service for Troy residents.
 Operation SafeGuard was originally designed for senior and/or disabled citizens.
 However, individuals with other special needs might also benefit from the program.

 To register for the program, you should contact Cassidy Mitchell at Troy Fire Department at 937-339-0495.
 During the registration process, you will need to provide a variety of information.
 This information is strictly confidential and will be used only in the case of an emergency.

-After the registration process, you will receive the 937-335-4321 telephone number to call daily between 7am and 12pm.
+After the registration process, you will receive the 937-335-4321 telephone number to call daily between 7 am and 12vpm.
 The Operation SafeGuard telephone line will be answered by Troy Fire Department personnel.
 A voice mail system will allow you to leave a message in the event that all Fire Department personnel are out on an emergency call.

 Each day after you call, your name will be recorded on a check sheet.
 If you do not call in by the end of the designated time period, the Fire Department will attempt to contact you by telephone.
 If the Fire Department is unable to contact you, TFD personnel or Troy Police Officers will visit your home to check on your well-being.

-For more information on or to enroll in this totally free program, please call Stephanie Silk at 937-339-0495.
+or more information on Operation SafeGuard or to enroll in this totally free program, please call 937-339-0495.